HONOR AND EMPOWER – THE ZONTA INTERNATIONAL CENTENNIAL THEME

 Zonta International has been empowering women for nearly 100 years through service and advocacy.
 One hundred years ago, a small group of pioneering women came together in Buffalo, New York with a vision to help all women realize greater equality while using their individual and collective expertise in service to their community.

 Their vision became Zonta International, an organization that has grown to more than 29,500 members in 63 countries, working together to make gender equality a reality for women and girls worldwide.
-The official Centennial Anniversary date is November 8, 2019, but we will be celebrating 100 Years of Empowering Women during the entire 2018-2020 Biennium.

 In honor of the Centennial Anniversary, Zonta International offered grants of up to $5,000 to Clubs to recognize charitable organizations working to improve the lives of women and girls in their local communities.
 The Zonta Club of Harrisburg-Hershey was honored to receive a $5,000 grant for our partnering organization, Shalom House, which will be used to continue its work of empowering women and transforming lives.

 Club Centennial Champion Award